Optimal Systemic Risk Bailout: A PGO Approach Based on Neural Network: Supplemental Materials

-With this appendix, we want to double-check the effectiveness of our PGO algorithm.
-As we have shown in Section \ref{sub:ENLP}, we can link the LP and the clearing payment vector in the E-N model.
-If we want to use PGO method, the linear program is:
+In this subsection, we demonstrate the effectiveness of the PGO method.
+As demonstrated in Section \ref{sub:ENLP}, we can establish a connection between the LP and the clearing payment vector in the E-N model.
+If we opt to utilize the PGO method, the corresponding linear program is:

-We firstly use the LINPROG algorithm in MATLAB R2019a to solve the above programming problem and obtain the standard correct solution $\bm l^{*}$.
+We first use LINPROG implemented in MATLAB to solve the above programming problem and obtain the standard solution, $\bm l^{*}$.
 Then we apply the PGO approach to solve the same programming problem and compare the results.
-Specifically, we randomly generate $\bm l_{i}$ samples and compute its corresponding objective function value, $\bm{1}^{T} \boldsymbol{l}$, to obtain the sample for training.
-Table \ref{tb:LPprogram} shows the results obtained.
-By utilizing only a small number of hidden layers in a neural network, we can attain an accurate solution to this special LP problem.
+Specifically, we randomly generate $\bm l_{i}$ samples and compute their corresponding objective function value, $\bm{1}^{T} \boldsymbol{l}$, to obtain the sample for training.
+Table \ref{tb:LPprogram} shows the results obtained, with content and structure consistent with those of Table \ref{tb:LP-rescue}.
+Using only a small number of hidden layers in a neural network, we can achieve an accurate solution to this special LP problem.
 The result demonstrates the effectiveness of our approach.